GabrielLins64/GabrielLins64/README.md

 > 💚 Working as CTO at <a href="https://sotecsaude.com.br/">SOTEC Saúde - Soluções e Tecnologia em Saúde</a>

-> 🧑‍🔬 Worked as developer and undergraduate researcher in Digital Image Processing, Computer Graphics and Deep Learning at the [Computational Mathematics Laboratory (LaMaC)](https://lamac-uece.github.io/)</a>
+> 🧑‍🔬 Worked as developer and undergraduate researcher at the [Computational Mathematics Laboratory (LaMaC)](https://lamac-uece.github.io/)</a>

-> 💼 Worked as Technical Leader (Full Stack Developer and IT Manager) at <a href="https://www.etice.ce.gov.br/">ETICE</a>
+> 💼 Worked as Technical Leader, Team Manager and Full Stack Developer at <a href="https://www.etice.ce.gov.br/">ETICE</a>

 > 💼 Worked as Software Developer at <a href="https://expertise.dev/">Expertise Solutions</a>